AgrospAI/tareando-mvg-portal/content/pages/privacy/en.md

 ## 2. What's personal data?

 Personal data is any information that can be (directly or indirectly) related to you.
-UdL processes a minimal amount of personal data, as we believe your personal data belongs to you.
+Tareando processes a minimal amount of personal data, as we believe your personal data belongs to you.
 We process the following personal data.

 - **IP address:** Your IP address is processed when visiting and using our portal demonstrator.
-- **E-mail:** If you contact UdL via e-mail, we process your e-mail address and any personal data you decide to provide in your message (such as your name).
+- **E-mail:** If you contact Tareando via e-mail, we process your e-mail address and any personal data you decide to provide in your message (such as your name).

 For detailed information about the processing operations, lawfulness, purposes, and how your personal data serves to reach these purposes, please take a look at the chapter "Processing operations according to Article 13 GDPR".

 ## 3. Recipients and cross-border data transfer

 **Exoscale and OVH Cloud**
-The portal demonstrator and the UdL compute provider are hosted and managed by UdL on its premises.
+The portal demonstrator and the Tareando compute provider are hosted and managed by Universitat de Lleida (UdL) on its premises.
 However, when using our portal demonstrator functionalities, your IP address is processed by the Pontus-X ecosystem backend components, which are managed by deltaDAO AG and hosted on

 - **Exoscale** servers located in Frankfurt, **Germany**.
 Akenes SAE (hereafter Exoscale) is headquartered in Boulevard de Grancy 19A, 1006 – Lausanne, Switzerland.
 - **OVH Cloud** servers located in **Germany, France and Poland**.
 OVH GmbH is headquartered in Oskar-Jäger-Str.
 173/K6, 50825 Cologne, **Germany**.